shih-hao-tseng/ryu_spf_controller/README.md

 # Simple Shortest Path First (SPF) Controller in Ryu (for Mininet)

 ## Synopsis
-This is an implementation of the shortest path first (SPF) controller module in Ryu for Mininet.
+This is a simple implementation of the shortest path first (SPF) controller module in Ryu for Mininet.

 ## Requirements
 To use the controller, Ryu and networkx are essential.
 Install them by